 - You are required to meet all academic deadlines.

-- High School Concurrent (Special Admit) students are exempt from enrollment fees if enrolled in less than 12 units.
-However concurrently enrolled students must pay the student representation fee, the student health fee, and any course fees.
+- High School Duel (Special Admit) students are exempt from enrollment fees if enrolled in less than 12 units.
+However duel enrolled students must pay the student representation fee, the student health fee, and any course fees.
 Please see the Schedule of Classes for more information.